MindFoundry/medapps-data/README.md

 ### LSOA Boundaries (`boundaries-lsoa`)
 Bounding polygons for lower layer super output areas.
 LSOAs are standardised areas developed for the census but used for reporting a lot of statistical data.
 LSOAs have an average population of 1500 and cover an average of 650 households.

-LSOA boundary data are provided by the [Office for National Statistics](https://geoportal.statistics.gov.uk/datasets/ons::lower-layer-super-output-areas-december-2011-boundaries-generalised-clipped-bgc-ew-v3/about)
+LSOA boundary data are provided by the [Office for National Statistics](https://geoportal.statistics.gov.uk/datasets/ons::lower-layer-super-output-areas-december-2011-boundaries-generalised-clipped-bgc-ew-v3/about).
+These data are available under the [OGL Licence v3](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 ### Postcode District Boundaries (`boundaries-postcode-district`)
 Bounding polygons for postcode districts (e.g., BB3, BB4, etc.)